frkn0zdmr/World-Ports-R-coding/README.md

 script.R: R script for data loading, exploration, visualization, and map creation. port.gif: Animated GIF showing the changes in trade volume of world ports from 2011 to 2020.
 Credits:
-This project was created by Furkan Ozdemir as part of Data .
+This project was created by Furkan Ozdemir as part of Introduction to Computational Statistics and Data Analysis.

 Special thanks to the creators of ggplot2, dplyr, readxl, ggmap, and magick packages for their invaluable contributions to the R community.